Letting Legislation, Relax and Let Us Take Care of It

 THE GAS SAFETY (INSTALATION AND USE) REGULATIONS 1998

-Landlords are responsible for ensuring that appliances and pipework in tenanted premises are maintained in good order and in a safe condition so as to prevent risk or injury to any person.
-The regulations require that the installations appliances and pipework are checked for safety prior to the commencement of a tenancy and every 12 months thereafter by a qualified “Gas Safe” Gas Engineer.
-A record of the safety check must be supplied to the tenant and a copy kept by the tandlord and/or his Managing Agent for at least two years.
+Landlords are responsible for ensuring that appliances and pipework in tenanted premises are maintained in good order and in a safe condition.
+The regulations require that the installations, appliances, and pipework are checked for safety prior to the commencement of a tenancy and every 12 months thereafter by a qualified “Gas Safe” Gas Engineer.
+A record of the safety check must be supplied to the tenant and a copy kept by the landlord and/or his Managing Agent for at least two years.

 THE ELECTRICAL EQUIPMENT (SAFETY) REGULATIONS 1994